The Chart for Infinity Pharmaceuticals Inc. (INFI) Is Flashing Mixed Signals

-Infinity Pharmaceuticals Inc. (NASDAQ:INFI) went up by 10.11% from its latest closing price compared to the recent 1-year high of $3.13.
-The company’s stock price has collected 23.01% of gains in the last five trading sessions.
-Press Release reported on 01/12/21 that Thinking about buying stock in Lipocine, Acasti Pharma, FuelCell Energy, General Electric, or Infinity Pharmaceuticals?
+Infinity Pharmaceuticals Inc. (NASDAQ:INFI) went up by 8.16% from its latest closing price compared to the recent 1-year high of $3.13.
+The company’s stock price has collected 29.80% of gains in the last five trading sessions.
+Press Release reported on 01/15/21 that Infinity Pharmaceuticals to Participate in B. Riley Securities Virtual Oncology Investor Conference

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.